elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Restricting the instantiation to just one instance could save a lot of memory space.
 Instead of setting up memory for a new instance each time, we only have to set up memory for that one instance referenced throughout the application.
-However, Singletons are considered an anti-pattern and can (or should) get avoided in JavaScript.
+However, Singletons are considered an anti-pattern, and we should try to avoid using them in JavaScript.
     </div>
     <br />
     <div></div>